Skip to content

 • Old maps in ornate frames

-• A single dramatic piece like a Baroque Castle Frame with its sculpted towers and hand-applied gold leaf as a focal point above the desk
+• A single dramatic piece like a Baroque Castle Frame as a focal point above the desk

 • Small sculptures or curiosities on shelves and surfaces